 - Plaque presentation that is characterized by intense pruritus and can be associated w/ lymphadenopathy.

 - The Tumor phase is the last manifestation that results in lesion changes to the point of ulceration.

 Diagnosis of Mycosis Fungoides

-Diagnosis can be difficult since the initial presentation can be similar to so many other skin related diseases.
-Due to the indolent nature, it is important to take a thorough history to understand the progression of lesions.
-A biopsy of the lesion will show distinct characteristics.
-Diagnostic testing would include a CBC, LFTs, flow cytometry, and HIV screening.
-In suspected later stages of the disease, chest X-ray and potential CT scans can be done to look for further organ involvement.
+Diagnosis can be difficult since the initial presentation can be similar to many other skin-related diseases.
+Due to MF’s indolent nature, it is important to take a thorough history to understand lesion progression.
+A biopsy of the lesion will show distinct characteristics, such as brightly-colored infiltrate indicating lymphocytes and hyporeflective papillae at the dermo-epidermal junction.
+Immunohistochemistry staining will reveal T cell lymphocytes that express the phenotype CD4+, CD8−, and loss of the surface antigens CD5 and CD7.
+Diagnostic testing should include a CBC, LFTs, flow cytometry, and HIV screening.
+In suspected later stages of the disease, a chest X-ray and potential CT scans can be done to look for further organ involvement.

 Management of Mycosis Fungoides

 Management of MF depends upon the stage:

 - Stage 1 management focuses on topical therapy with antipruritic medications and retinoids.

 - Stages 2 and 3 include the use of steroids, surgical excision, and radiotherapy for advanced disease.